 Swanbourne House School, Swanbourne

-Swanbourne House School is a co-ed prep school (3-13 years) with a Christian ethos, in the sleepy rural village of Swanbourne, north of Aylesbury and close to Winslow and Milton Keynes in Bucks.
-The only co-ed prep school to offer full boarding in the county, you’ll find Swanbourne’s handsome early Victorian stone mansion, set in 55 acres of bucolic countryside where the 348 kids (200 boys, 148 girls) can dash around in rarified safety.
+Swanbourne House School is an all-rounder co-ed prep school (4-13 years) in the rural village of Swanbourne, north of Aylesbury and close to Winslow and Milton Keynes in Bucks.
+The only co-ed prep school to offer full boarding in the county, you’ll find Swanbourne’s handsome early Victorian stone mansion nestled in 55 acres of grounds – plenty of room in which the 256 kids can dash around in safety.
 Most of the children here are day pupils, but there’s ad hoc, flexi, weekly and full-boarding on offer from Y3 upwards, though most kids start in Y4-5.
-The pre-prep children have their own building and play area within the grounds and use the facilities of the main school as necessary.

-Not lacking!
-There’s a well-kept 20m swimming pool within an attractive walled area, an athletics track, a mixture of grass and artificial cricket nets, four astro courts, 10 tennis courts, a Cricket Pavilion, a dance studio and – Pringle jumper alert – a 6-hole golf course with views over the vale.
+Sportswise, there’s a well-kept 20m indoor swimming pool within an attractive walled area, an athletics track, a mixture of grass and artificial cricket nets, four astro pitches, 10 tennis courts, a Cricket Pavilion, a dance studio and a 6-hole golf course with views over the Vale.
 The indoor hall accommodates three badminton courts as well as facilitating indoor cricket nets and mini basketball courts.
 Like other schools I visit with a small cohort and a sports provision that needs developing, Swanbourne is introducing sports that can be excelled at individually as well as together – they’ve started up an equestrian team, and triathlon is being encouraged (currently 35 of the kids take part).
 That said, football has now been given equal footing with rugby – the new Head of Sport was the coach for Arsenal ladies – and there’s talk of bringing back lacrosse here.

-In 2015 the Music department was refurbished and it’s now a great facility, with practice and teaching rooms, plus a percussion room though there’s currently no dedicated drama space, with the main gym hall doubling up for drama shows and assemblies though, now Stowe School’s facilities are available how long before Swanbourne productions are held in Stowe’s stunning Roxburgh Hall or money is found for a bespoke performing arts centre?
+In 2015 the Music department was refurbished and now boasts with practice and teaching rooms, plus a percussion room.
+Drama is an area that currently lacks its own dedicated space, with the main gym hall doubling up for drama shows and assemblies though, now Stowe School’s facilities are available how long before Swanbourne productions are held in Stowe’s stunning Roxburgh Hall or money is found for a bespoke performing arts centre?

 WRAP AROUND CARE